silverwind/droppy/README.md

 - `pollingInterval` *Number* - Interval in milliseconds in which the file system is polled for changes, which is likely **necessary for files on external or network-mapped drives**.
 This is CPU-intensive!
 Corresponds to chokidar's [usePolling](https://github.com/paulmillr/chokidar#performance) option. `0` disables polling.
 - `keepAlive` *Number* - Interval in milliseconds in which the server sends keepalive message over the websocket, which may be necessary with proxies. `0` disables keepalive messages.
 - `allowFrame` *Boolean* - Allow the page to be loaded into a `<frame>` or `<iframe>`.
+- `readOnly` *Boolean* - All served files will be treated as being read-only.
 - `dev` *Boolean* - Enable developer mode, skipping resource minification and enabling live reload.

 <a name="listener-options" />